VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 Set Override Off
 ----------------

-The override condition can also be toggled off based on a provided pattern using the Master Driver's ``set_override_off`` RPC call.
+The override condition can also be toggled off based on a provided pattern using the Platform Driver's ``set_override_off`` RPC call.

 Parameters: